-Parker has a very active musical life outside of the Conservatory.
-He is a past president of the Conductors Guild, an international service organization dedicated to encouraging and promoting the highest standards in the art and profession of conducting.
-Parker is also a member the American Bandmasters Association, an organization whose membership is by invitation and recognizes “outstanding achievement in the field of the concert band and its music.”
-He is active regionally, nationally, and internationally as a guest conductor, conducting pedagogue, clinician, and adjudicator, having worked with professional musicians and students from all 50 states and over 40 countries.
+As well as his duties at Peabody, Dr. Parker has a very active musical life outside of the Institute.
+He is a Past-President of The Conductors Guild, an international service organization dedicated to encouraging and promoting the highest standards in the art and profession of conducting.
+Dr. Parker is also a member The American Bandmasters Association, an organization whose membership is by invitation and recognizes “outstanding achievement in the field of the concert band and its music.”
+He is active regionally, nationally and internationally as a guest conductor, conducting pedagogue, clinician and adjudicator, having worked with professional musicians and students from all 50 states and over 40 countries.

 Wind Band Classics